 Segmentation is the practice of dividing or separating something into different parts or sections.
 In the case of IT systems, this typically involves splitting a network into sub-networks, where each one is a separate network segment.
 Segmented networks can then be isolated from each other, increasing the security of the network.
-This series of blog posts will describe the different types of segmentation, the benefits of each, and applicable controls to maximize the security they provide.
+This series of blog posts will describe the different types of segmentation, their benefits, and applicable controls to maximize the security they provide.

-In the previous article, we discussed protecting the corporate network from external parties.
-In this article, we will review the controls applicable to a geographically dispersed Wide Area Network (WAN), as used by many larger Organizations to join multiple offices.
+In Network Segmentation Part 1, we discussed protecting the corporate network from external parties.
+This article will review the controls applicable to a geographically dispersed Wide Area Network (WAN), as used by many larger organizations to connect multiple offices.

-A Wide Area Network (WAN) will often be used by an Organization to join geographically disparate offices and sites, connecting them to the main corporate network using an MPLS network, VPN, or similar method.
-In many cases these sites are connected directly to each other, with no security appliances in place to restrict traffic between these sites, relying on physical security controls in each location to protect the network.
-Due to this, a compromise at one site, whether achieved through an attacker gaining physical access to the local network or through remote compromise such as a malware infection against a connected device, could enable an attack to target systems in remote sites.
+An organization will often use a Wide Area Network (WAN) to join geographically disparate offices and sites, connecting them to the main corporate network using an MPLS network, VPN, or similar method.
+In many cases, these sites are connected directly to each other, with no security appliances in place to restrict traffic between these sites, relying on physical security controls in each location to protect the network.
+Due to this, a compromise at one site, whether achieved through an attacker gaining physical access to the local network or through remote compromises, such as a malware infection against a connected device, could enable an attack to target systems in remote sites.
 This could include compromising remote systems which are affected by unpatched or “zero-day” vulnerabilities.